 Driving Directions from Nearest Town or Landmark

-From the southeast fringe of the Crowsnest Pass community of Hillcrest, follow the unpaved Adanac - O'Hagen Forestry Road through the Castle Special Management Area to the road's end at the T-intersection with Carbondale River Road.
+From the southeast fringe of the Crowsnest Pass community of Hillcrest, follow the unpaved Adanac - O'Hagen Forestry Road through the Castle Provincial Parks to the road's end at the T-intersection with Carbondale River Road.
 Turn west towards the river's headwaters at the foot of the Continental Divide.

 Boat Access Locations